-And so, on this epic high-altitude adventure, we will journey up through forested-valleys, and past the ruins of age-old dzong, to emerge into the remote southern and eastern flanks of Gangkhar Puensum; the highest unclimbed peak (7541m) on earth, which straddles the remote borderlands of northern Bhutan and southern Tibet.
+And so, this year, we will finally embark on this epic high-altitude adventure, to journey up through forested-valleys, and past the ruins of age-old dzong, to emerge into the remote southern and eastern flanks of Gangkhar Puensum; the highest unclimbed peak (7541m) on earth, which straddles the remote borderlands of northern Bhutan and southern Tibet.
 And there, we will discover hidden mountain sanctuaries framed by towering 7000m peaks, and extraordinary ridge-lines with awe-inspiring panoramas over glaciated valleys, dotted with impossibly azure lakes.
 In short, if you dream of escaping into one of the most beautiful wilderness areas in Asia, then look no further than joining our small, like-minded team of intrepid trekkers.

 Why Join Our Team?

 Participate in an exploratory expedition to explore one of the last hidden corners of the mighty Himalayan range.

 Experience one of the most spectacular Tibetan Buddhist festivals in Bhutan; the Jambay Lhakhang Drup (Nov 1).